jb22h/MessageU-End-to-End-Messaging/README.md

 ### Server

-Create a file named `info.myport` in the server's working directory:
+Create a file named `myport.info` in the server's working directory:

 ```text
 1357